derekholmes0/alphavantagepf/README.md

 The `HISTORICAL_OPTIONS` function returns a large set of options for any given ticker, many of which are long dated or have no opent interest.
-The `av_grep_opts()` helper can be used to narrow those down using a comma-separated string specifying 1.
-How far out maturities should be returned, e.g. Front Month or Back month 2.
-What expiration schedules should be used, e.g. “Q” for Quarterly or “M” for monthlies.
-3. Calls or Puts.
+The `av_grep_opts()` helper can be used to narrow those down using a comma-separated string specifying

+1. How far out maturities should be returned, e.g. Front Month (F) or Back month (B) or all (A)

+2. What expiration schedules should be used, e.g. (Q) for Quarterly or (M) for monthlies.

+3. “Call”, “Put” or “all”

-So, for example, to get the closest monthly puts with at least 2 days to maturity, use
+So, for example, to get the closest monthly puts with at least 2 days to maturity, use the tring

 ``` r
 av_get_pf("IBM","HISTORICAL_OPTIONS") |> av_grep_opts("F,M,put",mindays=2)